Education and training statistics at regional level

 Young people neither in employment nor in education or training (NEETs)

-Youth unemployment (for more information see an article on regional labour market statistics) and the proportion of young people who were neither in employment nor in education or training (NEET) are complementary concepts.
-The unemployment rate is a measure of those who are out of work (but have actively searched for work and are able to start work); it is based on the economically active population — those who are either in work or unemployed — as its denominator.
+Youth unemployment and the proportion of young people who were neither in employment nor in education or training (NEET) are complementary concepts.
+The youth unemployment rate is a measure of those (aged 15–24) who are out of work, but have actively searched for work and are able to start work; it is based on the economically active population — those who are either in work or unemployed — as its denominator.

-By contrast, the definition of those who were neither in employment nor in education or training (NEET) excludes those in employment, education or training, but may include some of the economically inactive; it is based on a denominator that covers the whole cohort of 18–24 year-olds.
+By contrast, the definition of those who were neither in employment nor in education or training (NEET) excludes those in employment, education or training, but may include not only the unemployed but also some economically inactive people.
+The NEET rate is based on a denominator that covers the whole cohort of 18–24 year-olds, not just those who are economically active.
+As such, the NEET rate may be preferred for analysing younger cohorts.

-There were four regions in the EU where the proportion of young people neither in employment nor in education or training rose above 40 %
+There were three regions in the EU where the proportion of young people neither in employment nor in education or training rose above 40 %

 Europe 2020: tertiary educational attainment